Pijal Community Project Sacha Warmikuna

 - Train community members as facilitators of social transformation, seeking to be the protagonists of their own development. .
 To achieve these purposes, a better outlined culture and care for the environment, mainly using the new generations.
 Overall, the project aims to preserve all the rich cultural wealth.

--This half hour is focused on learning about medicinal plants, Carmen is one of the founders of Sacha Warmikuna, she has great experience in the management of ancestral medicine.
+- For half an hour, you will be able to learn about medicinal plants.
+Carmen, one of the founders of Sacha Warmikuna, has great experience in the management of ancestral medicine.

-ecological aspect which can not be overseen; since there is no transport involved (we buy from the shop on the corner), the environment does not suffer from direct and indirect pollution.
+The Ecological aspect is a relevant matter which can not be overseen; since there is no transport involved (we buy from the shop on the corner), the environment does not suffer from direct and indirect pollution.

 AJ Guide will be the translator.